georgescarvalho/ACDC/Harmonization.md

 <a name="fields-list"></a>
 ### *Fields list*

-**Description:** this table present all fields used by all sensors to define events.
+**Description:** this table present all fields used by all sensors to define events.FIXME

 |Field|Format|Defined Values|Field Description|Example|